Skip to main contentScroll Top

 Looking for the old house…

-We stopped at the passage towards " Somchai's Artistic Kingdom » (now called Somchai's Love Garden or Love Temple), beckoned by 2 statues of women, inviting us curious souls to go and take a look.
+We stopped at the passage towards " the artistic kingdom of Somchai " (now called Somchai's Love Garden or Love Temple), drawn in by 2 statues of women, inviting us curious souls to go and take a look.

 It's a completely unusual place, centered around a rustic, elevated cabin.
 The access path is basically a narrow, rounded shape, leading to a turtle-shaped slab and the artist's open-air living space.